AliTopal89/practicego/README.md

 - Or just write them to anything really!
 So long as it implements `io.Writer` the user can generate some HTML from a Post

+Go has two templating packages text/template and html/template and they share the same interface.
+What they both do is allow you to combine a template and some data to produce a string.

+What's the difference with the HTML version?

+Package template (html/template) implements data-driven templates for generating HTML output safe against code injection.
+Package template implements data-driven templates for generating textual output.
+It provides the same interface as package text/template and should be used instead of text/template whenever the output is HTML.

 #### Troubleshooting
 - ` go mod init` - initialize go module in your project
 - `gopls -rpc.trace -v check ~/file_name.go`